ninbura/pokemon-on-the-analogue-pocket/README.md

 - [backup saves on authentic carts](https://www.reddit.com/r/Gameboy/comments/4w8xjf/guide_how_to_backup_your_game_save_files/)
 - [mod 3ds family systems & load checkpoint for save management](https://www.youtube.com/watch?v=ttHCJ1oFpDc)

-# faq
+# frequently asked questions
-### question 1
-- question - why don't you recommend the everdrive gb x7 for use with the analogue pocket?
+### why don't you recommend the everdrive gb x7 for use with the analogue pocket?
-- answer - in-game time desyncs when a save state is loaded while using the everdrive gb x7, with little recourse to remedy the issue. it is also vastly more expensive than the ez-flash junior, while being less functional in relation to the pocket, as previously mentioned.
+in-game time desyncs when a save state is loaded while using the everdrive gb x7, with little recourse to remedy the issue. it is also vastly more expensive than the ez-flash junior, while being less functional in relation to the pocket, as previously mentioned.

-### question 2
-- question - why do i want to interface my gen 2 games with the n64 transfer pack / pokemon stadium 1&2
+### why do i want to interface my gen 1&2 games with the n64 transfer pack / pokemon stadium 1&2
-- answer - pokemon stadium 1&2 provide these unique benefits
+pokemon stadium 1&2 provide these unique benefits
     - much easier pokemon box orginzation
     - much faster / bulk transfer of pokemon between games
     - [shiny hunting eggs in gen 2](https://www.youtube.com/watch?v=Nywbm5ZZZvQ&t)

-### question 3
-- question - why can't the ez-flash junior, everdrive gb x7, and everdrive gba mini interface with specialized nintendo hardware/software (game pak, pal park, etc)?
+### why can't most flash carts interface with specialized nintendo hardware/software (game pak, pal park, etc)?
-- answer - because these flash carts launch to a menu in-which you first have to select a rom to interact with it. the bennvenn only ever has one game flashed at time. likewise, the omega de has the option (mode b) to run a single game standalone. this allows these carts to interface with specialized nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.
+because most flash carts launch to a menu in-which you first have to select a rom to interact with it. the bennvenn only ever has one game flashed at time. likewise, the omega de has the option (mode b) to run a single game standalone. this allows these carts to interface with specialized nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.

-### question 4
-- question - why can't most flash carts utilize the analogue pocket's sleep functionality?
+### why can't most flash carts utilize the analogue pocket's sleep functionality?
-- answer - similarly to my previous answer, only carts that offer a standalone game mode can utilize the analogue pocket's sleep functionality. this is because this sleep functionality is really a save state *for a specific game* in disguise. when you sleep your analogue pocket a save state is stored, when you wake your analogue pocket it attempts to load that save state. if you're using a flash cart that loads to a menu before it can load a specific game, it's impossible to load a state for a specific game before it is manually selected.
+similarly to my previous answer, only carts that offer a standalone game mode can utilize the analogue pocket's sleep functionality. this is because this sleep functionality is really a save state *for a specific game* in disguise. when you sleep your analogue pocket a save state is stored, when you wake your analogue pocket it attempts to load that save state. if you're using a flash cart that loads to a menu before it can load a specific game, it's impossible to load a state for a specific game before it is manually selected.